 Michigan Immigrant Rights Center v.
 Governor

-Michigan Supreme Court will consider whether and how a statute barring claims against the state unless the plaintiff files a complaint or notice of the claim within one year of accrual applies to constitutional claims for prospective relief against state officials.
-The issue arises in a due process challenge seeking forward-looking relief against the state’s alleged policy of denying workers’ compensation to undocumented workers based on their immigration status.
+The Michigan Supreme Court, post-oral argument, denied petition for review raising whether a statute barring claims against the state unless the plaintiff provides notice of the claim within one year of accrual, applies to constitutional claims for prospective relief against state officials.
+The issue arose in a due process challenge seeking forward-looking relief against officials’ alleged policy of denying workers’ compensation to undocumented workers based on their immigration status.

 Related Commentary